-Read on to know FIVE costly mistakes that can jeopardize your case and/or reduce the amount of compensation you recover.
+Read on to know FIVE costly mistakes that can jeopardize your case and/or reduce the amount of financial compensation you recover.

 1. Not Seeking Medical Treatment

 First, it’s very important that you get proper medical attention so you can heal well from your injuries.
-Secondly, your medical condition and treatment is valuable evidence in your Truck Accident Claim.
+Secondly, your medical condition and treatment is valuable evidence in your truck accident claim.

 If you delay your visit to a doctor, the insurance company may try to use this as evidence that you weren’t injured in a truck accident because it wasn’t enough to seek medical attention.